If you go into hospital for a consultation or a longer stay, there are some things you may need to consider before, during and after.

-Going into hospital may affect any benefits you receive, including Disability Living Allowance, Attendance Allowance and Incapacity Benefit.
+Going into hospital may affect any benefits you receive, including Personal Independence Payment (PIP), Disability Living Allowance, Attendance Allowance and Incapacity Benefit.
 If someone receives Carer's Allowance because they are caring for you, this may also be affected if you go into hospital.

 Disability Living Allowance

 If you go into hospital, nothing will usually happen to your Disability Living Allowance (DLA) straight away.

 If DLA is paid for someone aged 16 or over, it will usually stop after the person has been in hospital for four weeks.
 If DLA is paid for a child under 16, it will usually stop after the child has been in hospital for 12 weeks.

 Attendance Allowance will usually stop after you have been in hospital for four weeks.

 If you are admitted to hospital your Employment and Support Allowance may be affected after a period of four weeks if you receive additional premiums on your award.
 If you claim as part of a couple, further changes may occur after a period of 52 weeks in hospital.